ngfagora/ngfagora.github.io/program.md

 		More information about this visit at the end of the NGF portion of the week will be avaialble during the workshop.</p>

 	<h4>Detailed Program / Talk Schedule </h4>
-	<p>We encourage young researchers -- students and postdocs -- to use this opportunity to present their research!
-(Talks are: Faculties = 20min + 5min Q&A, Postdocs = 16min + 4min Q&A, Students = 12min + 3min Q&A.)   </p>
+	<p>We encourage young researchers to use this opportunity to present their research!
+(Faculty: 20min + 5min Q&A, Postdoc: 16min + 4min Q&A, Student: 12min + 3min Q&A.)   </p>

 </div>